TeleTriage Systems: Advancing Telephone Triage for Safer, Smarter Healthcare

 Emergency department triage: an ethical analysis

-1. First, pre-hospital triage to determine if ambulance and pre-hospital care resources are required.
+1. First, pre-hospital or remote triage to determine if ambulance and/or pre-hospital care resources are required.

-2. Second, triage by the first clinician attending the patient.
+2. Second, if symptoms are not emergent, remote triage by the first clinician attending the patient.

-3. Third, triage on arrival at the hospital ED.
+3. Third, triage on-site at the hospital ED.

-It is an ethical requirement in triage to develop a system or plan, based on set of criteria to determine a treatment priority for each patient.
-It is safe to assume that teletriage — as pre-hospital care — also requires a system.
+The Duty of Due Care requires developing a plan, based on set of criteria to determine a treatment priority for each patient.
+It is safe to assume that telephone triage — remote, pre-hospital care — also requires a system.

 https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3199257/ VBMC (2011) doi: 10.1186/1471-227X-11-16 PMID: 21982119